Metacor/Minecraft-Speedrun-Guide/readme.md

 ***Ocean Monument Guides:* [T_Wagz](https://youtu.be/0dyHYkg_xIU) | [Silver](https://youtu.be/14FGC1eUHug) | [Silver, Part 2](https://youtu.be/-b7nQyXZkfw)**
 *Same start as [Pirate Overworld](https://github.com/Metacor/Minecraft_Speedrun_Guide/blob/main/readme.md#advanced--pirate-overworld), but you also Gather the guaranteed 8 Gold Blocks from an Ocean Monument - sometimes allowing you to completely skip the Bastion while in the Nether*
 * Pirate Start → Shipwreck (Craft a Shield, since you wont have Fire Resistance for the Fortress) → Ocean Monument
-	* As soon as you see the Ocean Monument, turn your Render Distance to 2 (RD2)
+	* As soon as you see an Ocean Monument, turn your Render Distance to 2 (RD2)
 		* *this will usually result in the Elder Guardians not spawning, allowing you to avoid Mining Fatigue*
 	* if you get Mining Fatigue
 		* *Drink a Milk Bucket (use an Empty Bucket on a cow, mooshroom, or goat)*